-You will also be given access to your online banking service where you’ll be able to download your RIB as a PDF document for you to save or print out.
+You will also be given access to your online banking service where you can download your RIB as a PDF document for you to save or print out.

 Also, if you have a French cheque book, there are always a few RIB copies at the end of the cheque book.

-If you want a paper RIB and don’t have a printer, you can also get them from your bank’s ATM machine.
+If you want a paper RIB and don’t have a printer, you can also get them from your bank’s ATM.